api3dao/oev-docs/docs/oev-searchers/overview/index.md

 their collateral gets slashed.
 This is an important security aspect to prevent denying OEV recapture by withholding auction payments.

-### dApp IDs

-Each dApp that uses OEV feeds is assigned a unique ID, called the "dApp ID".
-The granularity of auctions is at the dApp level, meaning the auction winning is able to update any of the price feeds associated with this dApp ID.
-This ID is hardcoded in the OEV proxies of the dApp.

-The ID has no other meaning other than to group proxies of the same dApp together.

 ### OEV Network

 The OEV Network hosts auctions in a transparent way, ensuring that any disputes